 This was a question I asked my husband several years back.
 I was managing the day to day finances, and I was starting to feel that maybe we should have a professional look over what we were doing just to make sure we were on the right track.
 Were we saving enough money?
 Were we investing our money appropriately?
 Surely finding the right financial advisor would put our minds at ease.

-Looking back, I’m so glad that we didn’t find one because there’s a possibility that we would have regretted that decision.
+Looking back, I’m actually glad that we didn’t find one because there’s a possibility that we would have regretted that decision.

 Now, I’m NOT saying that no one should have a financial advisor.
 There are many people that absolutely love their financial advisor and place a lot of trust in the decisions that they make for them.
 But as with many life choices, it’s always a good idea to do a little research before making that commitment.
 Choosing our financial advisor because he happens to be a friend of a friend is not good enough.
 We are tasking these financial advisors with our own hard earned money, and we are compensating them for their expertise in this subject.
 What you may not know is if they are actually the best fit for your financial goals.